The Acrobats

 Provenance

-[1] A filmmaker and art historian, Cürlis filmed Calder creating the sculpture in 1929 in conjunction with an exhibition of the artist's wire sculpture at the Galerie Nierendorf in Berlin (Schaffende Hände.
-Drahtplastiken, 1929).
-The work remained with Cürlis along with a wire portrait Calder made of him.
+[1] A filmmaker and art historian, Cürlis filmed Calder as he created The Acrobats in 1929 in conjunction with an exhibition of the artist's wire sculpture at the Galerie Neumann-Nierendorf in Berlin (Schaffende Hände: Drahtplastiken, 1929).
+The work remained with Cürlis along with a wire portrait of him also made by Calder.
 See entry by Cürlis in 1920-1970: Fünfzig Jahre Galerie Nierendorf.
 Rückblick, Dokumentation, Jubiläumsausstellung.
 Berlin, 1970: 31.
 Cürlis lent both works to a Calder retrospective at the Akademie der Künste, Berlin, in 1967.

 Associated Names